gatblau/artisan/docs/readme.md

 Although this is technologically possible, without a consistent set of standards and abstractions that guide the way logic is packaged, distributed and consumed across a plethora of automation vendors, teams usually find themselves reinventing the wheel for every new project and have to manage more than one toolchain in different ways.

-:boom: *Artisan* acts as the ***craftman in the middle*** of container and automation technology, providing a generic way to amalgamate them to facilitate its use.
+:boom: *Artisan* acts as the ***craftman in the middle*** of container and automation technology, providing a generic way to amalgamate them and facilitate its use.

-Standardisation facilitates the creation of generic automation libraries regardless of the various chosen toolchains required to execute the scripts that comprise those libraries.
+Standardisation reduces the complexity involved in creating automation libraries, and delaing with the various chosen toolchains required to execute them.

 These libraries, can then be placed in a registry where they can be pulled on demand into standard container runtimes for execution.